|

 4 Eco-Friendly House Renovation Ideas to Create a Greener Home

 The construction industry has long been associated with waste and environmental impact.
-Non-renewable resources are depleted, and a significant portion of materials ends up as waste.
+Non-renewable resources are depleted, and a significant portion of materials are wasted.
 Greenhouse gas emissions from the construction and operation of buildings contribute significantly to environmental challenges.
 Approximately 26 percent of all GHG (greenhouse gas) emissions and 37 percent of combustion-related emissions come from the construction and operation of the built environment.
 Building green is no longer an option; it's a necessity.

-In this article, we will explore key strategies for incorporating sustainability into your construction project, from using recycled materials to embracing energy-efficient options and responsible building practices to conserving water - all in an effort to create more eco-friendly homes.
+In this article, we will explore key strategies for incorporating sustainability into your construction project, from using recycled materials to embracing energy-efficient options and responsible building practices to conserving water - all to create more eco-friendly homes.

 #1: Using Recycled Materials